 B.S., Pennsylvania State University

-“The Affordable Care Act and the Growth of Involuntary Part-Time Employment,” with William Even, Industrial and Labor Relations Review, forthcoming.
+“The Affordable Care Act and the Growth of Involuntary Part-Time Employment,” with William Even, Industrial and Labor Relations Review, August, 2019.

-“Where Does the Minimum Wage Bite Hardest in California?” with William Even, Journal of Labor Research, forthcoming.
+“Where Does the Minimum Wage Bite Hardest in California?” with William Even, Journal of Labor Research, March, 2019.

 Lives of the Laureates, Seventh Edition, MIT Press: Cambridge, MA, forthcoming, with Roger Spencer.
 Also co-author on 6th edition.